Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Marathon Digital Holdings, Inc. (MARA)

-NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the District of Nevada on behalf of all persons or entities who purchased the securities of Marathon Digital Holdings, Inc. ("Marathon" or the "Company") MARA between May 10, 2021 and February 28, 2023, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the District of Nevada on behalf of all persons or entities who purchased the securities of Marathon Digital Holdings, Inc. (“Marathon” or the “Company”) (NASDAQ: MARA) between May 10, 2021 and February 28, 2023, both dates inclusive (the “Class Period”).

 The Complaint alleges that Defendants failed to disclose that: (i) the Company overstated the efficacy of its disclosure controls and procedures and internal control over financial reporting; (ii) as a result, the Company’s revenues and cost of revenue were materially misstated during the Class Period; and (iii) the foregoing, once revealed, was reasonably likely to have a material negative impact on the Company’s financial condition.